A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 \subsubsection{Qualitative comparison of the various technological solutions}

 \ct{comp_qual} gathers our qualitative judgement of the different solutions with regards to a number of decisional criteria and to the reach in the three physics cases developed in the sections~\ref{section:High-x},~\ref{section:Spin-Physics} and~\ref{section:heavy Ion Physics}.

-In particular, it is assumed here that one uses a detector without specific data-taking-rate limitations, while the physics reach when using the ALICE and LHCb detectors will be discussed in the section~\ref{section:detector}.
+In particular, we stress that it is assumed here that one uses a detector without specific data-taking-rate limitations.
+The physics reach when using the ALICE and LHCb detectors will be discussed in the section~\ref{section:detector}.

+For the internal-gas-target solutions, the current SMOG system in LHCb has the advantage to be mostly parasitic to other LHC experiments due to its low gas density.
+Also, various noble gases up to argon have already been used.
+However, its duration time is limited as well as the possible yearly integrated luminosity and it can not run with polarised gas.
+Furthermore, the luminosity can barely be directly estimated.

+To achieve the physics reach proposed in this report with gas-target solutions, it is important to increase the gas density with respect to SMOG and to opt for a more flexible gas system with polarised gases for spin physics.
+Moreover, running with hydrogen gas allows one to obtain a reference measurement with protons as target for high-$x$ and heavy-ion physics.
+For that purpose, the gas-jet and storage-cell solutions are probably the most promising -- with the highest luminosity for the storage-cell solution.
+Note, however, that the cell coating has to be compatible with the LHC vacuum constraints, which seems not to be the case of the original HERMES target.
+In the target chamber of the gas-jet system, one can also inject nuclear-target gases, however this was not tested at RHIC and the possible gas density in that case was estimated.

+The internal-solid-target solution directly on the beam halo has the advantage to be compatible with various target species.
+This solution suffers however from a low luminosity and will likely impact the LHC-beam stability.
+The beam-splitting solution, by using a slow beam extraction with a bent crystal, will probably have less impact on the LHC beam and will allow one to run for a longer period and with thicker targets.
+If coupled with a redesigned E1039 target, it would allow for spin physics.

+Finally the beam-extraction solution is more suitable for the physics reach.
+However the necessary civil engineering would largely increase the cost by more than one order of magnitude and the implementation time with respect to the other solutions that are at reach with limited technical developments.